matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/README.md

 # Patenting-Patterns-in-Artificial-Intelligence

-The code presented here is related to the paper entitled "Patenting Patterns in Artificial Intelligence:
+The repository presented here is related to the paper entitled "Patenting Patterns in Artificial Intelligence:
 Identifying National and International Breeding Grounds", submitted to the journal "World Patent Information".
+Short description of the paper:

-# The code includes:
+# This repository includes:
 1. One R code for calculating the indexes proposed in the paper (National Breeding Ground and International Breeding Ground indexes) and to plot them as the figures used in the paper;
 2. Data necessary for these calculations;
 3. Data used for making the comparison between three distinct queries used for searching AI patents: ours, based on keywords related to AI techniques and proposed on this paper,  and two other strategies, applied by C.-Y. Tseng, P.-H. Ting (2013) and H. Fujii, S. Managi (2018), which are based on IPC codes.